 The Dr. Glen Kleine Scholarship was created by an anonymous donor in Dr. Kleine's name.
 Dr. Glen Kleine was a Professor of Journalism, former Chair of the department and former Dean of the College of Applied Arts and Technology.
 Students must be mass communication majors who can demonstrate academic achievement and financial need.
-Deadline for 2022 applications is March 1.
+Annual deadline for applications is March 1.
 Form

 The Charles Weaver Fund ($50) is awarded to an outstanding Communication Studies senior selected by the faculty in that discipline.
 This award was endowed in the 1920s by Charles Weaver for an outstanding student in public speaking.
 GPA and service to the School of Communication and university are considered.
 Awarded in May.
-Deadline for 2022 applications is March 1.
+Annual deadline for applications is March 1.
 Form

 The Elizabeth D. Fraas Scholarship was created by an EKU graduate and is available to a junior or senior (more than 60 hours) student with a BEM major and concentration in Multimedia News.
 It pays tribute to Dr. Fraas, a retired EKU professor and student newspaper adviser for The Eastern Progress.